wadewegner/Force.com-Toolkit-for-NET/README.md

 ## Contributing to the Repository

 If you find any issues or opportunities for improving this respository, fix them!
 Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and make changes to the content.
 Once you've made your changes, share them back with the community by sending a pull request.
 Please see [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to Github projects.
+You will be required to sign a Salesforce CLA for your submission to be considered.

 ## Reporting Issues